 The mobile app brings calling, chat, and meetings to iOS and Android so teams can work from anywhere.
 You get HD voice, video, messaging, and basic admin controls—useful for hybrid and on-the-go roles.

 Performance is generally solid, though intensive video or rapid task switching can introduce lag on older devices or congested networks.
-Keep the app updated and enable low-bandwidth modes when traveling.
+Keep the app updated, enable low-bandwidth modes when traveling, and test headsets on the devices your team actually uses.

 Overall, it’s a capable companion to the desktop app and a good fit for distributed teams that still need polished call handling and collaboration on mobile.